 You may be eligible if you are:

-If you don’t fit in to either of these, you could still have a chance!
+If you don’t fit in to either of these categories, you could still have a chance!
 There are other eligibility factors too.
 Check out our handy explainer for more details.

-The Special Tertiary Admissions Test (STAT) is an aptitude test that we sometimes use as an alternative result to consider you for a place in a course.
-Applications to sit the STAT have now closed for 2018.
+The Special Tertiary Admissions Test (STAT) is an aptitude test that some courses use to consider your suitability for a place in that course.

 It may be suitable for you if you’re a mature-age applicant who doesn’t have a recent or standard Year 12 qualification, you completed your previous study outside of Australia, didn’t gain a satisfactory ATAR or you’re applying to a course for which STAT scores are taken into consideration.

 There are two types – the STAT Multiple Choice and the STAT Written English test.
 Which one is required depends on the course you’re applying for.
 You can take the STAT at a test centre in your state, or online if you’re overseas or unable to get to a test centre.
 They cost $145 each to sit.

 You’ll need to book through the Australian Council for Educational Research (ACER).
 STAT tests in Melbourne, Geelong and Bendigo are happening on Saturday 18 May.
 You’ll have to book before 7 May midnight AEST.
 So, hurry up and book stat (get it?)!

 For more information, visit the ACER STAT website.
 To see if the course you’re applying for accepts STAT results, check our course guide.

 Some of our courses, including design, architecture, education, and nursing have unique entry requirements.
 This could mean an interview, a folio, or another kind of task.
 Check the course requirements very carefully to make sure you don’t have a last-minute panic the day before applications close.
 You can also ask about additional requirements at a Midyear Info Evening.

 Send us your query